gearglow/ReptiliaWithATwist/The List.md

 "I wonder what happened?"
 Hermione murmured.

 "Dunno," Elysia shrugged.
-"One of Grandpa Fleamont's experiments, I suppose."
+"One of Grandpa Fleamont's experiments, I suppose.
+Or Grandma Euphemia's."

 "Ellie," Hermione said, stifling a giggle, "your grandfather's name is *Fleamont?*"